briandek/WowDotNetAPI/Readme.md

 	using System.Collections.Generic;
 	using System.Linq;
 	using System.Text;
-	using WowDotNetAPI.Explorers;
+	using WowDotNetAPI;
-	using WowDotNetAPI.Explorers.Extensions;
+	using WowDotNetAPI.Extensions;
-	using WowDotNetAPI.Explorers.Models;
+	using WowDotNetAPI.Models;

 	namespace WDA_Demo
 	{